thejoshuahendrix/errorHandler/README.md

 # ErrorHandler
 A Typescript custom Error Handler for keeping a light log in your console.

-This error handler can be tested by running `yarn install` using `ts-node main.ts` in the root directory.
+This error handler can be tested by running `yarn install` using `ts-node main.ts` or `yarn dev` in the root directory.